singhianand23045/grhf-teko/PHASE9.md

     *   Upon clicking "Confirm Numbers":
         *   The selected 6 numbers are recorded as a confirmed ticket.
         *   **30 credits** are immediately deducted from the user's wallet for each confirmed ticket.
-        *   The `picked` numbers in the selection grid are cleared, and the grid is hidden.
+        *   The `picked` numbers in the selection grid are cleared, and the grid is **hidden**.
         *   The newly confirmed ticket is displayed as a **row of circular chips**.
     *   If fewer than 3 tickets are confirmed and the timer is still in the "OPEN" phase, an "Add next ticket" button appears below the displayed tickets.
     *   Clicking "Add next ticket" makes the number selection grid reappear (empty), allowing the user to select a new set of 6 numbers for a subsequent ticket.
+The previously confirmed tickets remain visible above the grid.
     *   Once 3 tickets are confirmed, the "Add next ticket" button disappears.
 *   **Invalid Entries:** If the user selects fewer than 6 numbers or does not confirm their selection before the "CUT_OFF" phase, the entry is discarded, and no credits are deducted.
 *   **Reset on New Cycle:** At the start of each new draw cycle (when `cycleIndex` changes), all confirmed tickets for the previous cycle are cleared, and the number selection state resets to allow new entries.